blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/The problem of Religious Tolerance.md

 If they are not just lying strategically, they too should be killed.

 But we are not telling you that we will have to kill you.
-Our philosophy contains that we are supposed to kill you.
+Our philosophy does contains that we are supposed to kill you.
+But our philosophy